I’ve been bombarded with temptation from every direction and have had to fight to stay close to God.

 - God is much more satisfying than recognition.

-I so appreciate those of you who have commented on my posts, made me think, encouraged me, and taught me lessons through your own blog posts.
+I so appreciate those of you who have commented on my posts in this series, made me think, encouraged me, and taught me lessons through your own blog posts.
 You’ve helped me work through my blogging problems, and I needed that.
 Thank you!

 I’ll be starting a new series sometime in January.
 Until then, I’ll be doing some random posts on different subjects.